layilin/SP23-33852/_annotations/book1_draft2.md

 [plant] 6.34 locust.
 The locust bean tree or carob tree (*Ceratonia siliqua*) is native to Mediterranean Europe, North Africa, the Middle East, and Turkey but now spread widely over the world.
 It is the source of carob, which is used in food applications, including as a chocolate substitute.

 [place] 6.22n.
 Guiana.
-Aggregate name for the colonies located along the northern coast of South America between the mouth of the Orinoco River (in modern-day Venezuela) and the mouth of the Amazon (in Brazil).
-Also included parts of modern-day Guyana, Suriname, and French Guiana.
+Aggregate name for the colonies located along the northern coast of South America between the mouth of the Orinoco River (in modern Venezuela) and the mouth of the Amazon (in Brazil).
+Also included parts of Guyana, Suriname, and French Guiana.
 Colonizers included Portugal, France, the Netherlands, England, and Spain.

 6.22n treaty of Breda.
-The 1667 treaty that concluded the Anglo-Dutch War between England, the Netherlands, France, and Denmark.
-The treaty formalized a major reorganization of colonial power, with the English taking control of New York, New Jersey, Antigua, and Montserrat; the Dutch gained control of Surinam, and the French reclaimed Acadia in Atlantic Canada.
+The treaty of Breda (1667) concluded the Anglo-Dutch War between England, the Netherlands, France, and Denmark.
+The treaty formalized a major reorganization of colonial power, with the English taking control of New York, New Jersey, Antigua, and Montserrat; the Dutch gaining control of Surinam; and the French reclaiming Acadia in Atlantic Canada.
 Significantly for *The Sugar-Cane*, the treaty restored the French and British partition of St. Kitts.

 [place] 6.22n Leeward Islands.
 Leeward is a nautical term meaning sheltered from the wind (i.e., downwind).
 The Leeward Islands include the British and US Virgin Islands, Anguilla, St. Martin, St. Barthélemy, Barbuda, St. Eustatius, Saba, St. Kitts, Nevis, Antigua, Montserrat, Guadeloupe, and Dominica.

 [people] 6.22n Chaucer.
 Geoffrey Chaucer (1340-1400), author of *The Canterbury Tales*.
-Gilmore notes that Chaucer's uses sugar twice in *The Canterbury Tales* and again in *Troilus and Criseyde*.
+Gilmore notes that Chaucer uses sugar twice in *The Canterbury Tales* and again in *Troilus and Criseyde*.

 [plant] 6.34n white and red [cedar].
 The white cedar is probably *Tabebuia heterophylla*, a timber tree widely distributed throughout the Caribbean.